 Net assets represent the difference between assets and liabilities.
 Net assets invested in capital assets, net of related debt consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.
 Net assets are reported as restricted when there are limitations imposed on their use either through enabling legislation or through external restrictions imposed by creditors, grantors or laws or regulations of other governments.
-The government-wide statement of net assets reports restricted net assets of \$613,604, of which \$370,680 is restricted by enabling legislation.
-Net assets restricted for other purposes include resources restricted for the operation of instructional services, food service operations and extracurricular activities.
+The government-wide statement of net assets reports restricted net assets of \$389,162, none of which is restricted by enabling legislation.
+Net assets restricted for other purposes include resources restricted for the operation of instructional services, support services and extracurricular activities.